na-na-hi/renget/archive/pmdhelloworld.md

 Incoming transmission from UNIT/PRG2.
 Accept?
 Y/N
 ```
 I stopped in my tracks.
 Incoming transmission?
-How the hell would somebody be able to message me?
-It'd been a hot minute since I had played a Mystery Dungeon game, but I was fairly sure that they didn't have computers or the like.
-Getting a strange communique before I even managed to get into town?
+The fact I was getting a strange communique before I even managed to get into town felt off.
 Something was definitely up, but my curiosity overtook my common sense as I accepted the transmission.

 ```python
 >Y